tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ### 1.7 Referring to Terms (normative)

 In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., `https://rs.tdwg.org/bdqffdq/terms/` for `bdqffdq:`) MUST be provided.
-In less formal descriptions where the technical precision is not needed, the preferred label (skos:prefLabel, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
+In less formal descriptions where the technical precision is not needed, the preferred label (`skos:prefLabel`, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
 The BDQ documents use all these methods.

 ## 2 Context for Quality, Uses and Purposes (non-normative)